ahmetcihatcetin/ADHD-adolescents-machine-learning/README.md

 # ADHD-adolescents-machine-learning
-Using Machine Learning in ADHD for Children and Adolescents as a New and Sensitive Diagnostic Method
+Using Machine Learning in ADHD for Children and Adolescents as a New, Sensitive and Reliable method for Screening and Diagnosis